We promise you that we have a board that oversees our ministries and we are accountable to them.

 He has served as the Country Director in the Dominican Republic of Compassion International.
 Also, served in in Human Resources for World Vision.

-Now, he serves as the President / Chief Executive Officer of Global One80 as a volunteer.
-We are hoping to raise enough funds, so he can work full-time with the ministry.
+Now, he serves as the President of the Board of Global One80 as a volunteer.

 Val has worked with college students in campus ministry since 1979.
 She has ministered at Northern Arizona University, St. Cloud State University in Minnesota, the Harvard Graduate Schools, Worcester State University, Quinsigamond Community College and Nichols College in Massachusetts.